Christmas Stollen – Original Dresden Stollen Recipe

 - 5 g Stollen Spice Mix (~1 tbsp)

 - Mix everything together till combined.
 It should take a few minutes.
+Cut the butter in small cubes if it’s not very soft.

 - Do not over-mix it because the butter will start warming up and combine with the flour.
+It’s ok if it’s a little sticky but it should easily come off your hands.

 Fruit and nuts mix:

-- 400 g Raisins or dried Cranberries
+- 400 g Raisins (or dried Cranberries if you don’t like the raisins)

 - 50 g Rum